Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/capital-expenditures.md

 ---
-title: Capital Expenditures - ReturnSuite Docs
+title: Capital Expenditures
-description: Adding expenditures to improve the property and combat depreciation.
+description: Adding expenditures to improve the property and combat depreciation
 nav-title: Capital expenditures
 nav-group: Updating the model
 ---